Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Method

 \subsection{CutOnce: Efficient Mask Generator}

-Given the limitations of prior works, we aim to address the following challenges: \textit{1)} How to produce more accurate foreground boundaries. \textit{2)} How to enable the NCut algorithm to discover multiple objects rather than focusing on a single one. \textit{3)} How to segment more objects without introducing too many incorrect masks.
-To this end, we introduce three simple yet effective modules to tackle these issues.
+Our CutOnce does not recurse NCut, does not rely on clustering, and does not use CRF to refine mask boundaries. \textit{It is, to our knowledge, the simplest multi-object mask generator to date, with computational complexity only slightly higher than TokenCut.} Given the limitations of prior works, we aim to address the following challenges: \textit{1)} How to produce more accurate foreground boundaries. \textit{2)} How to enable NCut algorithm to discover multiple objects rather than focusing on a single one. \textit{3)} How to segment more objects without introducing too many incorrect masks.

+\myparagraph{Three Novel Modules in CutOnce} The overall pipeline of CutOnce is illustrated in~\Figref{fig:cutonce_overview}.
+The first two improvements optimize the \textit{input} and \textit{output} of the NCut algorithm, respectively.
+They all \textit{make the eigenvector distribution closer to the reality}, thereby addressing the first challenge.
+The second improvement expands the foreground region, effectively resolving the second challenge.
+The third improvement is applied in the graph partition stage, effectively filtering out the most salient multiple objects and addressing the third challenge.

-\paragraph{Density-Tune Cosine Similarity.} Previous methods~\cite{TokenCut,CutLER,CuVLER} compute the edge weight matrix $\mathbf{W}$ solely based on the cosine similarity between nodes, ignoring the variations in feature density across different image regions.
-This often leads to over-activation in certain areas, which negatively affects boundary localization.
+\myparagraph{Density-Tune Cosine Similarity} Previous methods~\citep{TokenCut,CutLER,CuVLER} compute the edge weight matrix $\mathbf{W}$ solely based on the cosine similarity between nodes, ignoring the variations in feature density across different image regions.
+This often leads to \textit{over-activation in certain areas}, which negatively affects boundary localization.
 To address this issue, we propose a local-density-aware temperature modulation for cosine similarity.
-The core idea is to adaptively adjust the temperature parameter in similarity computation based on the local density of feature points.
+The idea is to adaptively adjust the temperature parameter in similarity computation based on the local density of feature points.

 For the convenience of subsequent calculations, the deep learning features $\mathbf{K}$ are first normalized.
 The elements of the adaptive edge weight matrix are defined as: